An excerpt from "Sayings of a Gadfly"

 John: Yes.

-Gadfly: And this leadership carries some kind of authority?
+Socrates: And this leadership carries some kind of authority?

 John: Absolutely.
 The Bible says that wives should submit to their